 This Crustless Crab Quiche has a creamy texture and is so flavorful.
-Easy to make in a pie plate or in a mini muffin tin as appetizers!
+Easy to make in a pie plate or in a mini muffin tin as a snack or appetizers!

 We had a lovely Passover dinner last Saturday at my sister’s house.
-My mom made her outstanding beef stew and sister Jen doctored up her Matzo Ball soup.
+My mom made her outstanding beef stew and my sister doctored up her Matzo Ball soup.
 Delish.
 Still stuffed.

 I love quiche so much.
 It’s so easy and versatile.
 I’ve made so many versions, but usually with either vegetables, sausage, or bacon, never with seafood.
 This crab quiche was a wonderful change and I’ll be making it many more times.